simbli/seacharts/README.md

-`True` spawns a `Process` thread from the Python standard library [multiprocessing module]( https://docs.python.org/3/library/multiprocessing.html), creating an independent environment display running an infinite visualization loop based on the current user (or default) settings stored in the `data/config.ini` file.
+`True` spawns a `Process` thread from the Python standard library [multiprocessing module]( https://docs.python.org/3/library/multiprocessing.html), creating an independent environment display running an infinite visualization loop, based on the current user (or default) settings stored in the `data/config.ini` file.
 The visualization loop continuously reads the `data/vessels.csv` file, and updates the plot with any present vessels.
 Repeated updating of the vessels file by any arbitrary alternative method is thus reflected in the plot in near real-time.
-Thus, this feature may be utilized for parallel or concurrent visualization of vessels in an environment, e.g. based on vessel trajectories produced by a separate and independent simulation or optimization algorithm.
+As such, this feature may be utilized for parallel or concurrent visualization of vessels in an environment, e.g. based on vessel trajectories produced by a separate and independent simulation or optimization algorithm.